v1.196.0

 For Strength Development

-• Maintain lower rep ranges (1-6 reps)
+• Maintain lower rep ranges (1-6 reps) with heavy weights

-• Higher intensity (80-95% 1RM)
+• Higher intensity (80-95% of your max)

 For Endurance